Net22-Group-Assignments/koala-timemap/README.md

 ## Client

-The server does not make any assumptions how the client is built except that it most follow the security protocols the server puts up.
+The server does not make any assumptions how the client is built except that it must follow the security protocols the server puts up.
 This implementation uses a React Web application as its frontend.
 The application is built with a mix of  components built from scratch and components, hooks and functions installed from NPM.

 Currently, the main functionality lives on the front page.